Last updated:

 morelia beta IV narrow

-5. adidas F50 Elite LL
+5. adidas F50 Elite Laceless

 Now don’t get me wrong.
 I’ve seen players with some width on their feet wear these laceless boots with no problem.
 That is thanks to the pliability of the Sprintweb upper, the stretch of the textile tongue and some volume on the toe box.
 However, your feet still has to go-through that relatively narrow midfoot, and I see foot types with above-average width stick out around that area of the boot.
 It doesn’t mean it’s not comfortable, again given the factors I mentioned above, but I just thought the F50 looks more form-fitting and streamlined on someone with less width on their foot.

-F50 Ll is a solid option on its own.
+F50 Laceless is a solid option on its own.
 But I do find the Nike Mercurials more responsive overall (save for the Zoom Air tooling) because of the closer tighter fit, so I’m sticking with those for now.

 6. adidas F50 Elite Laced